voostindie/markdown-curator/README.md

 - Important meeting note 2
 ```

 So, it lists all lines marked with a reference to ❗️ and collects them in a single section.
-It doesn't show "We shouldn't forget about this!", because the marker there applies to Topic 2.
+It doesn't show "We shouldn't forget about this!", because the marker on that line applies to Topic 2.

-You can change the header titles of the section in the query output by adding a `title` property to the marker document themselves.
+You can change the header titles of the section in the query output by adding a `title` property to the marker document.
 This ensures consistency across the vault and simplifies the query definition.

 So, in this example, if you were to define the page `❗️` as follows: